Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Redid the awful activeTrapFunction for FallingSpikes.
 Finally removed the const char global c_spike.
 - Cleaned up a few Smasher functions
 - The FirstBoss peekDungeon() function has been updated to reflect the updated changes in the Dungeon
+- Webs now leave behind an Ember for a short time if it is ignited
+- RockSummon can now tip over lit Braziers